wildfly/wildfly-github-bot/README.md

    After creating the app scroll down and press `Generate a private key`

-   You will be asked to download the key, keep it around, we will need it for the next stet.
+   You will be asked to download the key, keep it around, we will need it for the next step.

-###Step 2 - Set up the app
+### Step 2 - Set up the app

 As the configuration is environment-specific, and you probably don’t want to commit it in your repository, the best is to create in the root a `.env` file.

 The content of your .env file should be as follows: